terroo/terroo.github.io/_posts/2023-11-28-how-to-list-files-in-a-directory-with-cpp.md

 # Using `filesystem`
 The `filesystem` library provides facilities for performing operations on file systems and their components, such as paths, regular files, and directories.

-It was originally developed by [Boost](https://www.boost.org/) and in the `C++` version it was finally adopted by the committee to be part of the standard library (STL).
+It was originally developed by [Boost](https://www.boost.org/) and in the `C++ 17` version it was finally adopted by the committee to be part of the standard library (STL).

 To use it we will include:
 {% highlight cpp %}